-Summertimes camps and classes adhere to COVID-19-related practices and protocols issued by the Center for Disease Control (CDC), the American Camp Association (ACA), the Department of Social Services (DSS) for the Commonwealth of Virginia, and the City of Alexandria Health Department.
-As we approach Summer 2021, we will implement the most current recommendations issued by these organizations.
-These protocols may include camper cohort sizes, physical distancing, maximization of outdoor time, and strict screening and cleaning procedures.
+Summertimes camps and classes strives to adhere to COVID-19-related practices and protocols issued by the Center for Disease Control (CDC), the American Camp Association (ACA), the Virginia Health Department, and the City of Alexandria Health Department.
+As these recommendations are constantly evolving and changing, Summertimes policies may be updated throughout the summer.
+At any given time, these protocols may include camper cohort sizes, physical distancing, maximization of outdoor time, and strict screening and cleaning procedures.
 With that said, even with the implementation of these screening procedures and protocols, it is impossible to eliminate all risk related to COVID-19.
-We have confidence in our policies, which are supported by CDC and DSS guidance, but we cannot promise that risk of infection will be eliminated.
+We have confidence in our policies, which are supported by CDC guidance, but we cannot promise that risk of infection will be eliminated.
 Please reach out to the Summer Programs Office at firstname.lastname@example.org if you have any questions.

 Know Before You Go

 Camp Structure and Physical Distancing.
-As the health and safety of our campers and staff is our top priority, we are prepared to structure our camps and classes per the latest COVID-19-related guidelines.
-Campers in larger camp programs may be subdivided into groups, or cohorts, depending on status of the pandemic.
-If it is recommended, we will limit cohort mixing.
-Additionally, Camps and classes will maximize outdoor time
+As the health and safety of our campers and staff is our top priority, we strive to structure our camps and classes per the latest COVID-19-related guidelines.
+We will limit the mixing of campers from different camps and classes to the best of our ability, and we will encourage physical distancing between campers and students.
+Additionally, camps and classes will maximize outdoor time.

 Parent/Guardian Agreement.
-As part of the Summertimes registration process, parents and guardians will be required to sign a Parent Agreement.
-By signing this form, parents/guardians acknowledge the inherent risk in attending in-person summer programs, regardless of any risk mitigation on the part of Summertimes, and they agree to abide by Summertimes’s safety protocols.
+As part of the Summertimes registration process, parents and guardians are required to sign a Parent Agreement.
+By signing this form, parents/guardians acknowledge the inherent risk in attending in-person summer programs, regardless of any risk mitigation on the part of Summertimes, and they agree to abide by Summertimes’ safety protocols.

 Our Refund Policy for Summer 2021.
 Given that many families are not certain about what conditions may be this summer, we are temporarily modifying our regular refund policy.
 For Summertimes 2021, you may cancel your child’s camp or class registration and receive a full refund (minus the $25 administrative fee) if you make your request prior to June 1.
 Beginning June 1, all registration fees are non-refundable.
 For full details related to registration and our refund policy, please visit our Registration details page.